snek-at/jaen/README.md

 #### StreamField

 Jaen StreamFields enable you to integrate editable blocks and to use as many of them as you like.
 In order to use this field you are required to build a block.
-You can find an example of a block below.
+You can find an example of a block below.<div style="text-align: right">[Wiki](https://github.com/snek-at/jaen/wiki/StreamField)</div>

 ```javascript
 import {StreamField} from '@snek-at/jaen'